rooshankumar/publicGermany/GOOGLE_AUTH_SETUP.md

 # Google Sign-In Integration - Setup Guide

 ## Overview
-This document outlines the Google Sign-In integration implemented in the GermanyHelp application using Supabase Authentication.
+This document outlines the Google Sign-In integration implemented in the publicgermany application using Supabase Authentication.

 ## What Has Been Implemented